GraceBarbacias/containers/README.md

 ```

 ### 3. Multi-Container App with Docker Compose (`examples/docker-compose-example/`)
-A multi-service application with nginx and Redis.
+A multi-service application with Flask and Redis.

 ```bash
 cd examples/docker-compose-example